beekhof/rss-operator/doc/design/replication.md

 - the application has the required number of primaries, and
 - the configured replica count is higher than the configured primary count, then

-we once again look for the pod with the highest remaining sequnce number and/or index upon which to invoke the `secondary` command.
+we once again look for the Pod with the highest remaining sequnce number and/or index upon which to invoke the `secondary` command.

 As for primaries, we pass along the DNS resolvable host names of any existing